-Mobile marketing is here to stay, which means so is responsive design.
+Mobile marketing is here to stay, which means so is a responsive design.
 Why?
 Site visitors expect a similar user experience every time they log onto the site, regardless of the platform they use.
 If they don’t get it, or the display is otherwise problematic, they are much more likely to leave without taking any action.
 So, whether creating a mobile website or designing mobile web apps, getting the responsive design piece of it right should be at the top of the list of priorities.
 To assist in that endeavor, here are a handful of tips and tricks to keep in mind.

 Tips to Improve Your Responsive Web Design